DavidAnson/check-pages/README.md

 Enabling the `summary` option logs a summary of each issue found after all checks have completed.

 This makes it easy to pick out failures when running tests against many pages.
+May be combined with the `terse` option.

+#### terse

+Type: `Boolean`
+Default value: `false`

+Enabling the `terse` option suppresses the logging of each check as it runs, instead displaying a brief overview at the end.

+This is useful for scripting or to reduce output.
+May be combined with the `summary` option.

 #### maxResponseTime